jultty/en/README.md

 ## Motivation

 I created en because I wanted to write a complex, long-form register of my personal worldview.
-I have always written a lot, but I find non-fiction essays hard to carry to fruition in the usual, linear structure which you'd commonly find in, for instance, a typical philosohpy book.
+I have always written a lot, but I find non-fiction essays hard to carry to fruition in the usual, linear structure which you'd commonly find in, for instance, a typical philosophy book.

 I call en a "writing instrument" because that's how I relate to it.
 I use it to write my thoughts and connect them.
-I like how you can write new pages easily from a single big file so that creating new pages and connecting them is efortless compared to creating a new file for each one and them handling that spread of files.
+I like how you can write new pages easily from a single big file so that creating new pages and connecting them is effortless compared to creating a new file for each one and them handling that spread of files.
 With en, I can just write a few lines and I already have a new page laid out.
 It fits how my thoughts also spread and fork very quickly.